 6 reasons to use a Free VPN for Android

-- To spoof your IP address
+- Spoof your IP address

-- To keep your sensitive data protected
+- Keep your sensitive data protected

-- To keep you anonymous while online
+- Keep you anonymous while online

-- To unblock geo-restricted content
+- Unblock geo-restricted content

 But don’t get your hopes high just yet; it’s not that easy to find a service for free, which can provide you with all these above features alongside good speeds.
 It pays to be thorough, so do your research right before making such a crucial decision.